Maternal Mortality and Severe Maternal Morbidity Surveillance

 Maternal Mortality

-Pregnancy-associated death is the death of a woman or pregnant person from any cause during pregnancy or within one year of the end of pregnancy.
-Pregnancy-associated deaths are categorized based on whether they are causally related to the pregnancy or not.
+Pregnancy-associated death is the death of a woman or birthing person from any cause during pregnancy or within one year from the end of pregnancy, regardless of the outcome of the pregnancy.
+Pregnancy-associated deaths are further categorized into three subsets based on whether they are causally related to the pregnancy.

-• A pregnancy-related death is the death of a woman during pregnancy or within one year of the end of pregnancy due to a pregnancy complication, a chain of events initiated by the pregnancy or the aggravation of an unrelated condition by the pregnancy.
+• Pregnancy-related death: death of a woman or birthing person during pregnancy or within one year from the end of pregnancy that is caused by a pregnancy complication, a chain of events initiated by pregnancy or the aggravation of an unrelated condition by the physiological effects of pregnancy.

-• Pregnancy-associated but not-related death is a death of a woman during pregnancy or within one year of the end of pregnancy due to a cause not related to the pregnancy.
+• Pregnancy-associated but not-related death: death of a woman or birthing person during pregnancy or within one year from the end of pregnancy due to a cause not related to the pregnancy.

 The Health Department publishes five-year pregnancy-associated mortality reports.
 In between the publication of five-year reports, the Health Department posts an annual report including pregnancy-associated mortality data and recommendations to eliminate preventable maternal mortality and racial and ethnic disparities.
 Annual data are also posted on NYC Open Data.